 5. Energy efficiency measures cannot further drive displacement through municipal capital improvements or higher energy bills for low income communities, and should improve the housing security of low income residents.
 Energy efficiency investments are a key driver of housing affordability for vulnerable renters and homeowners, and can help to stabilize housing costs in neighborhoods that are undergoing gentrification.
 Property owners making energy efficiency upgrades should be prevented from increasing rents and displacing tenants via Major Capital Improvements (MCIs) and other increases for rent-regulated households.
 NYSERDA and the Public Service Commission should create incentives and penalties for utilities to help prevent displacement.

 6. The PSC and NYSERDA must create an incentive structure that makes compliance real for landlords and utilities, via both positive incentives and penalties for noncompliance.
 We are proposing bold but necessary measures for ensuring all New Yorkers have access to energy efficiency measures, and the Public Service Commission and NYSERDA must be willing to create financial consequences for landlords and utilities that do not live up to their commitments.

 7. We don’t want NYSERDA or the PSC to waste the time and energy of members of vulnerable communities.
 If low-income ratepayers and community members are going to contribute to the formation of energy efficiency policy on an ongoing basis, there must be specific and transparent mechanisms for ensuring that their contributions will be heard and followed.

-Get involved, or sign your organization up to join the alliance
+Read our recent energy efficiency statement, then sign up for our emails or sign your organization up to join the alliance